The deadliest poison known to AI

 The deadliest poison known to AI.

 Originally, iocaine started as a garbage generator, a tarpit, a place where the reverse proxy routed unwanted visitors, so that they'd crawl an infinite maze of garbage.
 Since then, it grew into a more ambitious project, and includes a scripting engine that lets the iocaine-operator tell the software how to treat each incoming request.
-The idea remained similar, however: to waste crawler resources, while keeping our costs down.
+The idea remained similar, however: keep the crawlers in the maze, and let the backend serve the real content for benign visitors.

-The goal is to have a tool that costs next to nothing for the operator, reduces the load on upstream services, and protects them from the crawlers, while having no (or at worst, very little) effect on legit visitors, but wasting crawler resources at the same time.
+The garbage generator in iocaine has been engineered to require as few resources as possible, to keep it cheap, pretty much on par with serving a static file from the filesystem.
+The goal is to have a tool that costs next to nothing for the operator, reduces the load on upstream services, and protects them from the crawlers, while having no (or at worst, very little) effect on legit visitors, but making life of crawler operators difficult at the same time.

 Lets make AI poisoning the norm.
 If we all do it, they won't have anything to crawl.